typedefs/typedefs/Typedefs_Syntax.md

 ## Type application

-If you want to refer to a type that's already been defined you can simply refer to it's name like we've seen with the `Byte` example.
+If you want to refer to a type that's already been defined you can simply refer to its name like we've seen with the `Byte` example.
 However, you can only use _fully applied types_.

 ```